A look at the charges against former Alabama governor

-Former Alabama Gov. Robert Bentley resigned Monday after pleading guilty to two misdemeanor campaign finance violations as part of a plea deal with prosecutors.
-Both charges are minor, but the decision to resign ended the state investigation and an impeachment push against him in the Alabama Legislature.
+Former Alabama Gov. Robert Bentley resigned after pleading guilty to two misdemeanor campaign finance violations as part of a plea deal with prosecutors.
+Both charges are minor, but the decision to resign ended the state investigation and an impeachment push against him in the Alabama Legislature related to an alleged affair.

 FAILURE TO REPORT CAMPAIGN DONATION ON TIME